The Top 5 Languages Spoken in Buffalo New York

 1. English

 Unsurprisingly, English is the dominant language spoken in Buffalo.
-As the primary language of education, business, and government, English serves as the lingua franca for the city's diverse population.
-It facilitates communication and interaction among residents, providing a common ground for various ethnic and cultural groups.
-The widespread use of English in media, education, and public services underscores its importance in Buffalo's daily life.
+As the primary language of education, business, and government, English serves as the main language for communication across the city.

 2. Spanish